 Do I need to pay tax on this amount?

-What should I do if something looks incorrect on the 1099-K form?
+What should I do if something looks incorrect on the 1099-K form or the report provided?

-If your personal or business details on the form are incorrect and you use Lodgify Payments, contact us and we can help amend it.
+If you have any questions on the report and you use Lodgify Payments, contact us and we can help.

 If your personal or business details on the form are incorrect and it was downloaded from Stripe, you can update these details from the Documents section of the Stripe Dashboard.